-Another big ticket item, is the children’s college education.
-Every family doesn’t have children, but for those that do, we know for a fact that college education can be expensive.
-As a millennial who had to fumble my way through paying for college on my own and having it take me several years, definitely do not want my daughter to have to go through that.
+Another big ticket item is the children’s college education.
+Every family doesn’t have children, but for those that do, we know for a fact that a college education can be expensive.
+As a millennial who had to fumble my way through paying for college on my own and having it take me several years, I definitely do not want my daughter to have to go through that.
 I personally want the expense to be mine if she does decide to get a college education.
-Even if the child decided not to go the traditional career route, the money can be use to give them a good start.
+Even if the child decided not to go the traditional career route, the money could be used to give them a good start.

 4. Career Investments

 Not everyone is fortunate enough to have achieved all their career goals before they start a family.
 In fact, for some the investment into advanced degrees and any other expensive investments are preferred to run concurrently with their family life, simply because the investment can take decades.
-What I’m saying too, college is expensive no matter who is going, and sometimes that means one spouse or the other or both will cost money.
+What I’m saying here is that college is expensive no matter who is going, and sometimes that means one spouse or the other or both will cost money.
 Lots of it.

 It doesn’t have to be degrees though.
-Career investment could take the form of starting a business.
+A career investment could take the form of starting a business, for example.
 Doing that can require a re-structure of the family’s budget and/or affect its financial standing.
-A business is a risk and certainly on that will affect a family centric individual if it goes awry.
+A business is a risk and certainly one that will affect a family-centric individual if it goes awry.

 You may Also Like: How to Manage Money in Marriage

 5. Debt Elimination

 Debt servicing is a reality of life, so it’s not uncommon to have one or both partners who are coming to the family unit with debt.
-Whether it be student loans, car or mortgage payments or debt arising from bad money management or a lack thereof, it’s from the family coffers.
-Once debt is eliminated, resources can be reallocated as necessary to other goals.
+Whether it be student loans, car or mortgage payments or debt arising from bad money management or a complete lack thereof, it’s from the family coffers.
+Once the debt is eliminated, resources can be reallocated as necessary to other goals.